alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 To implement a custom handler for MediaPlayer the `MediaPlayer` class should be extended:

 ```
-//extending the AACE Media Player using the Android MediaPlayer
+//extending the Alexa Auto SDK Media Player using the Android MediaPlayer
 public class AndroidMediaPlayer extends com.amazon.aace.alexa.MediaPlayer implements android.media.MediaPlayer.OnCompletionListener, android.media.MediaPlayer.OnErrorListener
 {
 	...